-xx: segment file area required for the system.

-yy: start of first system segment (i.e., system segment for terminal 1).

-zz: pages for swapping including system segments.

-bp: total number of background processes present in system.
+- 11457 segment file area required for the system. - 605 \\\\\\start of first system segment (i.e., system segment for terminal 1). - 670 pages for swapping including system segments. - 34 total number of background processes present in system.

 This information must be used when planning the segment files.
 Space must be added for reentrant subsystems, SIBAS, user RT-programs and RJE systems.
-Note that a segment cannot be divided, and that the segment area required for background processes is constructed from 68 pages modules or 132 pages modules if two-bank programs will be used.
+Note that a segment cannot be divided, and that the segment area required for background processes is constructed from 133 page modules.